Travelling with your cat

 Before travelling

-Always check if the transport company you’re using will accept cats on board before heading out with your cat.
+Always check if the transport company you’re using will accept cats on board before heading out with them.

 Consider your journey